How much water should we drink?

 Little wonder many of us wake each morning full of earnest intentions to drink a camels hump and a half of water before nightfall.
 Sadly, many of us gag after only a few glasses, finding alternative arrangements for the remaining guilt-inducing fluid.
 Such as watering plastic potplants, or measuring how much water a PC can hold before gurgling.

 How much water should we drink.
 The body loses about 2 litres of water every day, in urine, perspiration, breath, and in the stool.
 Obviously, we need to replace this.
 Most foods especially fresh fruit and vegetables contain a fair amount of water.
 Tea, coffee and alcohol, although they are diuretic (increase the wee factor) still contain water.
 The idea of drinking an extra 1-2 litres of water is more of a therapeutic and beauty suggestion rather than essential for getting by.
 The fact that people feel and look better by drinking more water during the day explains why this recommendation keeps kicking around.
+In fact, the recommendation is to drink 0.3l or 30ml per body kilogram.
+So a 70kg person needs 2.1l of fluid daily, and a 90kg person needs 2.7l of fluid a day.
+This fluid can be water, juices or herbal tea.

 There is such a thing as drinking too much water, although it is quite rare.
 Too much water is anything over 4 litres a day, (with the exception of athletes who may lose this amount of fluid exercising, or anyone in extreme heat).
 Excessive thirst and excessive urination can signal the less common type of diabetes — diabetes insipidus.
 Compulsive water drinking may also be a symptom of emotional disturbance with reports of some people drinking over 6 litres of water daily.